-Please Note: Preceptor and site requests for fall semester are due March 15; requests for spring semester are due October 15.
+Please Note: Preceptor and site requests for summer semester are due April 1; requests for fall semester are due July 1; requests for spring semester are due November 1.

 • Assume responsibility for understanding course requirements and outcomes.

 - Develop personal practicum objectives in collaboration with preceptor and communicate personal practicum objectives to course faculty. - Obtain course faculty approval prior to beginning practicum experience. - Assume responsibility for accomplishing personal practicum objectives. - Maintain open communication with practicum preceptor and faculty to promote achievement of practicum objectives. - Complete practicum site required orientation and confidentiality/HIPAA compliance requirements prior to beginning practicum experience. - Adhere to the Professional Appearance policy as found in the "Professional Appearance/Dress Code Guidelines" section of this handbook, including any specific practicum site requirements related to appropriate dress during the practicum experience. - Maintain punctuality and adhere to established practicum calendar as predetermined with preceptor; notify preceptor and course faculty at least 24 hours prior to the scheduled experience when schedule cannot be met. - Assume responsibility for scheduling and maintaining conferences with faculty. - Maintain practicum journal and review with faculty on a scheduled basis. - Complete self-evaluation at the end of each course. - Complete a practicum preceptor feedback.